freenas/freenas-docs/userguide/storage.rst

 system, *Beta*.

 If a password is requested, SSH authentication is not working.
-See :numref:`Figure %s <zfs_copy_replication_key_fig>` above.
-This key value must be present in the :file:`/root/.ssh/authorized_keys` file on *Beta*, the destination computer.
+See :ref:`SSH Connections`.
+The SSH key must be present in the :file:`/root/.ssh/authorized_keys` file on *Beta*, the destination computer.
 The :file:`/var/log/auth.log` file can show diagnostic errors for login problems on the destination computer also.

 Compression